labeveryday/devicebanner/README.md

 Total Time Taken: 45.53 seconds

 ```

-Once the script has been executed the results will begin to print to the screen.
-Once complete you can now verify the results in the `results.csv` file and on the network device.
+After the script completes you can now verify the results in the `results.csv` file and on the network device.

 **Banner results.csv**